-The Dean's List recognizes undergraduate students carrying at least 12 credit hours in a semester and who as an undergraduate earn a grade point average of 3.5 or higher and having a minimum cumulative GPA of 3.30.
-The Dean's List recognizes graduate students carrying at least 9 credit hours in a semester and who earn a grade point average of 3.7 or higher, with no grade below a B and having a minimum cumulative GPA of 3.30.
+The Dean's List recognizes undergraduate students carrying at least 12 credit hours in a semester who have earned a Term GPA of 3.5 or higher and a cumulative GPA of 3.30.
+The Dean's List recognizes graduate students carrying at least 9 credit hours in a semester who have earned a term GPA of 3.7 or higher, with no grade below a B, while also having a minimum cumulative GPA of 3.30.

-The President's List recognizes undergraduate students carrying at least 12 hours in a semester and who earn a grade point average of 4.0 with a minimum cumulative GPA of 3.30.
-The President's List recognizes graduate students carrying at least 9 hours in a semester and who earn a grade point average of 4.0 with a minimum cumulative GPA of 3.30.
+The President's List recognizes undergraduate students carrying at least 12 hours in a semester who have earned a term GPA of 4.0 with a minimum cumulative GPA of 3.30.
+The President's List recognizes graduate students carrying at least 9 hours in a semester who have earned a term GPA of 4.0, with a minimum cumulative GPA of 3.30.